timmanik/ai-hackathon-2025/README.md

 ## Starting the Dev Container

-1. Open VS Code and clone this repository to your local machine
+1. Open VS Code, clone this repository to your local machine and open it
 2. **Before doing anything** create a .env file in the root of the repo with any secrets provided to you by staff (e.g. OPENAI_API_KEY, OPENAI_BASE_URL, etc.)

 ```